 - Full test set (on site) release/hackathon (parallel with the COMPAY workshop): October 13, 2019

-More detailed information well be added to this website in upcoming weeks.
+More detailed information will be added to this website in upcoming weeks.